 A Sine Sweep Test Analyzed with Total Harmonic Distortion

-Periodically, it is important to assess whether or not the shaker in your lab is performing properly.
-Poor shaker performance – caused perhaps by a crack in the armature or flexure fatigue – will negatively affect any product test results performed on the shaker.
-Consequently, routine shaker validation tests should be performed on laboratory shakers to ensure that they are performing according to their shaker standards and specifications.
+It is important to periodically assess if the shaker in your lab is performing properly.
+Poor shaker performance—possibly caused by a crack in the armature or flexure fatigue—will negatively affect test results performed on the shaker.
+Therefore, routine shaker validation tests should be performed on laboratory shakers to make sure they are performing according to shaker standards and specifications.

-There are a number of methods to ensure that a particular shaker is performing properly.
-In the following paper we describe a sine test methodology that we recommend.
-We base this recommendation on the basis that many shaker manufacturers rate their shakers according to a sinusoidal vibration peak force test (Figure 1).
-In addition, a sinusoidal test will sweep through a range of frequencies using tracking filters – accurately informing the test engineer of vibrations across the frequency range of the shaker capabilities.
+There are a number of methods to confirm if a shaker is performing properly.
+In the following paper, we describe a sine test methodology that we recommend.
+Many shaker manufacturers rate their shakers according to a sinusoidal vibration peak force test (Figure 1).
+In addition, a sinusoidal test will sweep through a range of frequencies using tracking filters and accurately inform the test engineer of vibrations across the frequency range of the shaker’s capabilities.

 Every laboratory test facility will need to tweak the following recommended methodology according to their own unique needs and circumstances, such as frequency range, G level, and frequency of shaker validation tests.